epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     This creation of silos leads us to a startling paradox: <strong>as the universe expanded, it became less connected</strong>.
 While the number of channels grew five-fold, the structural density of the network collapsed.
 </p>
 <p>
-    To understand the scale of this collapse, we must look at how density $D$ is calculated:
+    To understand the scale of this collapse, we must look at how density D is calculated:
 </p>

 <div style="text-align: center; margin: 20px 0; font-size: 1.2em;">